 The European Synchrotron Radiation Facility (ESRF), shown in Figure 1.2b, is a joint research institution supported by 19 member countries.
-The ESRF commenced user operations in 1994 as the world's first third-generation synchrotron.
-Its accelerator complex, schematically depicted in Figure 1.2a, includes a linear accelerator where electrons are initially generated and accelerated, a booster synchrotron to further accelerate the electrons, and an 844-meter circumference storage ring where electrons are maintained in a stable orbit.

-Synchrotron light are emitted in more than 40 beamlines surrounding the storage ring, each having specialized experimental stations.
-These beamlines host diverse instrumentation that enables a wide spectrum of scientific investigations, including structural biology, materials science, and study of matter under extreme conditions.
+Since commencing user operations in 1994, the ESRF was recognized as the world's first third-generation synchrotron source.
+Its accelerator complex, schematically depicted in Figure 1.2a, includes a linear accelerator, a booster synchrotron for accelerating electrons close to light speed, and an 844-meter circumference storage ring where electrons are maintained for light production.
+Radiating from the storage ring are over 40 beamlines, each equipped with specialized instrumentation catering to a diverse range of scientific disciplines, including structural biology and materials science under various conditions.

-(a) Schematic of the ESRF.
+- (a) Schematic of the ESRF.
 The linear accelerator is shown in blue, the booster synchrotron in purple and the storage ring in green.
-There are over 40 beamlines, the ID31 beamline is highlighted in red
+There are over 40 beamlines, the ID31 beamline is highlighted in red - (b) European Synchrotron Radiation Facility

-- (b) European Synchrotron Radiation Facility - Figure 1.2: Schematic (a) and picture (b) of the European Synchrotron Radiation Facility, situated in Grenoble, France
+Figure 1.2: Schematic (a) and picture (b) of the European Synchrotron Radiation Facility, situated in Grenoble, France